 Whether the Navy was aware of National Company's medium wave receiver or whether the Navy had their own designs going on at approximately the same time, the Navy's TRF with Tracking BFO longwave receiver was the RAG.
 It tuned 15kc to 600kc and its matching receiver, the RAH, tuned 300kc to 23mc for medium and high frequency coverage.
 The RAH actually had a couple of significant differences when compared to the RAG.
 The RAH had an extra RF amplifier stage bringing the total to four RF amplifiers using 6D6 tubes.
 The RAH's seven tuning ranges utilized plug-in coil assemblies that came in a storage case identified as CHS-47090.
 The contract to build these receivers was issued July 13, 1933 and the contractor was the unexpected Hygrade Sylvania Corporation.
 Prior to the RAG-RAH, nearly all Navy gear had been contracted to RCA.

-Not that the RAG was the end of the TRF and Tracking BFO concept.
+Not that the RAG was the end of the TRF with Tracking BFO concept.
 The Navy had RCA design the ultimate version of this type of circuit to be installed in a well-designed, robust package.
 That receiver was the RBA.
-Designed around 1940, the RBA takes the TRF-Tracking BFO concept to a point where there was almost no LF receiver produced that could equal its performance until at least a decade later.
-RBA receivers were still being used by the Navy two decades after WWII ended, proving that the TRF-Tracking BFO concept, when well-executed, was a top performing circuit when used on medium wave, low frequency and very low frequency.
+Designed around 1940, the RBA takes the TRF with Tracking BFO concept to a point where there were no VLF-LF receivers produced that could equal its performance until at least a decade later.
+RBA receivers were still being used by the Navy two decades after WWII ended, proving that the TRF withTracking BFO concept, when well-executed, was a top performing circuit when used on medium wave and especially when used on low frequency and very low frequency.

 |photo left: National Company had several

 contracts with the Department of Commerce to provide receivers for

 airport communications, starting with the RHM receiver in May of 1932.